Learning with Errors over Group Rings Constructed by Semi-direct Product: Introduction

 While Regev's \LWE enjoys worst-case hardness, it suffers from drawbacks regarding efficiency.
 It scales poorly with increasing dimension $n$, which makes it impractical for high-dimensional settings.
 Inspired by the NTRU \cite{hoffstein1998ntru} cryptosystem proposed by Hoffstein et al., which is constructed from algebraic lattices, Stehl\'{e} et al.~\cite{stehle2009efficient} proposed a more efficient variant of the \LWE problem over a cyclotomic ring.
-Lyubashevsky et al.~\cite{lyubashevsky2010ideal} then presented the reduction from the hard problems in ideal lattices in the worst case to the Ring-\LWE problem.
+Lyubashevsky et al.~\cite{lyubashevsky2010ideal} then presented a (quantum) worst-case-to-average-case reduction from ideal lattice problems in the ring of integers of certain number fields (notably cyclotomic/Galois ones) to the Ring-\LWE problem.
 The improved efficiency of this problem stems from the additional algebraic structures of the rings.
 The utilization of number-theoretic transformation (NTT), a variant of fast Fourier transformation (FFT) also accelerates the multiplication of ring elements in certain cyclotomic rings, contributing to its computational efficiency.
-Precisely, Ring-\LWE also considers equations of the form $b_{i}=a_i\cdot s + e_i$ for a secret element $s\in R^{\vee}/qR^{\vee}$ and public uniformly random $a_i\in R/qR$, where $q$ is the modulus and $R$ is a commutative ring typically chosen as the ring of algebraic integers of a number field.
-Despite its additional algebraic structure, no known algorithms for ideal lattices outperform those in general lattices for the moment.
+Precisely, Ring-\LWE also considers equations of the form $b_{i}=a_i\cdot s + e_i$ for a secret element $s\in R^{\vee}/qR^{\vee}$ and public uniformly random $a_i\in R/qR$, where $q$ is the modulus, $R$ is a commutative ring typically chosen as the ring of algebraic integers of a number field and $R^{\vee}$ is the dual ideal of $R$.
+Although some algorithms are more efficient on ideal lattices than on general lattices due to their additional algebraic structures, none are currently known to threaten well-designed cryptographic constructions.
+In particular, no algorithms are known that significantly outperform the best general lattice algorithms in attacking such schemes.
 Later, Peikert et al.~\cite{peikert2017pseudorandomness} gave a direct quantum reduction from worst-case (ideal) lattice problems to the decision version of (Ring)-\LWE.
 Brakerski et al.~\cite{brakerski2014leveled} introduced Module-\LWE, balancing the efficiency and compactness of Ring-\LWE and the hardness of Regev's plain \LWE.
 Module-\LWE has more flexible parameters than Ring-\LWE and Regev's standard \LWE, making it a reasonable choice for standardization.
 Many schemes submitted to NIST for post-quantum standardization such as CRYSTALS-Kyber, CRYSTALS-Dilithium, and Saber, rely on the assumed hardness of \LWE variants.
 Additionally, there are several other algebraically structured \LWE variants, e.g., Polynomial-\LWE~\cite{rosca2018ring}, Order-\LWE~\cite{bolboceanu2019order}, and Middle-Product \LWE~\cite{rocsca2017middle}.
 Peikert et al.~\cite{peikert2019algebraically} have developed a unified framework for all proposed \LWE variants (over commutative base rings), which encompasses all prior “algebraic” \LWE variants defined over number fields.
 This work has led to more simplified and tighter reductions to Ring-\LWE.